kamalsoft/SpeakSphere/docs/SETTINGS.md

 ## 2. Language Support

 The application is designed to be multilingual.
-The list of supported languages can be configured.
+The list of supported languages is defined in the `.gitmcp.yml` file and serves as the single source of truth.

-- `SUPPORTED_LANGUAGES`: (Default: `en,es,hi,ta,fr`) A comma-separated list of language codes (ISO 639-1) that the chatbot will support.
+- `SUPPORTED_LANGUAGES`: A list of language codes (ISO 639-1) that the chatbot will support.

 ## 3. Third-Party Integrations (API Keys)